gaiusyu/LogCKF/README.md

 # LogCKF: Enhancing Log-based Fault Diagnosis with LLM through Contrastive Knowledge Refinement
 ### Artifact for WWW'26 Industry Submission

-We sincerely thank the Artifact Evaluation Committee for their time and expertise in reviewing our work.
+We sincerely thank the Program Committe/ Artifact Evaluation Committee/ Reviewers for their time and expertise in reviewing our work.

 ---